Mark-mphw/gettingStartedtoDeepLearning/README.md

 # gettingStartedtoDeepLearning
-For learning about deep learning
+For learn about deep learning